 Calculate the concentration of the unknown.
 Use the line equation to calculate the concentration of the unknown sample.
 The calibration curve is only valid if the unknown falls into the linear range of the standard samples.
 If the readings are too high, dilution might be necessary.
 In this example, the unknown sports drink was diluted 1:1.
 The absorbance was 0.243 and this corresponded to a concentration of 2.02 uM.
 Thus the final concentration of blue dye #1 in the in the sports drink was 4.04 uM.

 Applications: Calibration curves are used in many fields of analytical chemistry, biochemistry, and pharmaceutical chemistry.
 It is common to use them with spectroscopy, chromatography, and electrochemistry measurements.
 A calibration curve can be used to understand the concentration of an environmental pollutant in a soil sample.
 It could be used determine the concentration of a neurotransmitter in a sample of brain fluid, vitamin in pharmaceutical samples, or caffeine in food.
 Thus, calibration curves are useful in environmental, biological, pharmaceutical, and food science applications.
-The most important part of making a calibration curve is to make accurate standard samples that are in a matrix that closely approximates your sample mixture.
+The most important part of making a calibration curve is to make accurate standard samples that are in a matrix that closely approximates the sample mixture.

-An example of an electrochemistry calibration curve is shown below (Fig2).
+An example of an electrochemistry calibration curve is shown below (Figure 2).
 The data were collected with an ion-selective electrode for fluoride.
 Electrochemical data follow the Nernst equation E=E0 + 2.03*R*T/(nF) * log C. Thus, the concentration data (x-axis) must be plotted on a log scale to obtain a line.
 This calibration curve could be used to measure the concentration of fluoride in toothpaste or drinking water.

 Legend: Figure 1.
 Calibration curves for UV-Vis absorbance of blue dye.
 Left: The absorbance was measured of different concentrations of blue dye #1.
 The responses level off after 10 uM, when the absorbance is over 1.
 The error bars are from repeated measurements of the same sample and are standard deviations.
 Right The linear portion of the calibration curve is fit with a line, y=0.109*x + 0.0286.
 The unknown data is shown in black.